Japan–Vietnam relations: 21st century

 In 2017 the Japanese Emperor Akihito and his wife Empress Michiko visited Hanoi.
 As a part of the official visit Emperor Akihito met with a number of war children that were abandoned after the war ended.
 After listening to the tearful stories, Emperor Akihito said that he understood that the abandoned families of the Japanese soldiers had suffered many hardships after the war.

 On 19 October 2020, Japanese Prime Minister Yoshihide Suga visited his Vietnamese counterpart Nguyễn Xuân Phúc, and they agreed to cooperate on regional issues including the South China Sea, where China's growing aggressiveness in disputed waters has drawn concern from neighboring states.
 Following Chinese Foreign Minister Wang Yi's high-profile visit to Vietnam in September 2021, Japanese Defense Minister Nobuo Kishi shortly followed afterwards with his visit, inking an accord to export Japanese-made defense equipment and technology to the Southeast Asian country and the two countries agreeing to boost cooperation amid China worries.
 On 28 September 2022, on the occasion of the state funeral for Shinzo Abe, Japan's former prime minister, in Tokyo, Vietnam's president Nguyễn Xuân Phúc was one of only seven heads of state which met with Japanese Emperor Naruhito.

 Vietnamese Prime Minister Phạm Minh Chính attended the 49th G7 Summit in Hiroshima, Japan in 2023.

+Economic relations

+As of 2023, Japan is the largest donor of official development assistance to Vietnam and is also Vietnam's fourth-largest trade partner.

+According to the Japanese Ministry of Health, Labor and Welfare in 2023, there were 518,350 Vietnamese working in Japan which accounted for 25% of its foreign workforce.
+They make up the largest percentage of foreign workers in the country.
+Some of them experience exploitative work conditions including unpaid wages, placement into jobs outside their expertise, and at times violence by their Japanese employers.